-An estimated 24 million people living with some form of dementia and the numbers are projected to rise with the aging “baby-boomer” generation.
+An estimated 24 million people live with some form of dementia and the numbers are projected to rise with the aging “baby-boomer” generation.
 You are not alone.

-The links below will help you navigate through many of the challenges that face patients and caregivers:
+The links below will help you navigate through some of the challenges that face patients and caregivers:

-This website is to help patients, physicians and students in finding more information regarding our center and memory disorders.
-The data provided on this website is only for informational use and is not an alternative to medical examination nor is this site intended to provide medical advice.
-If you are in search of medical advice we strongly suggest you contact your physician to develop a personalized care plan.
+This information is intended to help patients, physicians and students learn more about memory disorders, and is not an alternative to medical examination.
+If you are in search of medical advice, please contact your physician to develop a personalized care plan.